96boards/website/README.md

 - description:

 #### Author
-Change the author to unique author shortname.
+Change the author to a unique author shortname.
 If this is your first time posting then add your author values to the [_data/authors.yml file](https://github.com/96boards/website/blob/master/_data/authors.yml).
 Make sure to add your profile image to the [/assets/images/authors folder](https://github.com/96boards/website/tree/master/assets/images/authors).
 Verify that the author name is an exact match to that provided as the author: in your post.

 #### Date
-Modify the date to somewhen before your post the blog otherwise Jekyll will see it as a __future__ post and not render it until the time on the server exceeds/equals that provided as the date in the post front matter.
+Modify the date to sometime before you post the blog otherwise Jekyll will see it as a __future__ post and not render it until the time on the server exceeds/equals that provided as the date in the post front matter.

 #### Image
 This value is used for the featured image displayed on your blog post and the image that is used when sharing the blog post on social media sites.